 If we transformed it into steps, they would look like so:

-3. Lambda function receives the JSON payload in the event argument
+Lambda function will receive the above JSON payload in the event

 But how do we make this happen with Chalice?
 It’s easier than you might think :)